Your research project: a two-term research experience

-Your Mini Review Essay
+Your Critical Review Essay

 You will submit one essay chosen from a list of titles provided at the start of the Michaelmas Term.
-Mini review essays are concise but thoughtful reviews of recent research in fast-moving or newly emerging areas.
+Critical review essays are concise but thoughtful reviews of recent research in fast-moving or newly emerging areas.
 They should briefly set the background and then concentrate on setting recent findings in context and looking ahead.
 These types of articles are published routinely in journals such as Nature, Science or Plant Cell etc when a particularly important piece of work has just been published.
 Your essay should be around 2000 words with 10-15 key references, and will be assessed by two members of teaching staff.
 The essay should be submitted on the first full day of the Lent term.
 Your supervisor for this essay should be different from that of your research project.

 Our commitment to Teaching and Learning